swordfischer/swordfischer.github.io/_posts/2024-05-22-HTB-WriteUp-Counter_Defensive.md

 ### [3/10] Referring to the previous file, 'wct98BG.tmp', what is the first process that starts when the malicious file is opened?

 This one was a super time consuming one for me, as I focused too much on the `.tmp` file itself, rather the context of the file.
 My assumptions was the `.tmp` was a binary of sorts that would be executed once the user logged on.
 However that was not the case, looking at it with `Detect it Easy`, the file had quite high entropy, meaning that either it was obfuscated or just random junk data.
 It was the latter.
-I spent a significant time trying to OSINT myself to the `Black-Myth-Wukong64bit.exe` binary, so I could execute it and understand the process flow.
+I spent a significant time trying to see if I could OSINT the `Black-Myth-Wukong64bit.exe` binary, so it could be executed and investigated dynamically.
 I also looked at all artifacts that I could think of which was available, that would contain the process that was executed.

 Going back and forth with my team, we thought about how the "binary" could be executed (still assuming it was an actual binary) - and the working theory that perhaps the environment variable `%PWS%` (which translated to `powershell`) was tampered with so that it would decrypt the `.tmp` binary.
 This wasn't the case either, but it trigged another conversation about hijacking which process will be executed when opening a file with explorer.